The Beloved (band): Further success: Conscience and X

 "It's Alright Now" and Blissed Out were the last works made by Marsh with Waddington at the time.
 By 1991, Waddington had left the group, and they re-emerged in 1993 with Jon's wife Helena involved as co-writer and co-producer for a second studio album, Conscience.
 The band received airplay with the video of the first single, "Sweet Harmony," despite the entire cast being naked (shot and edited showing nothing that might cause it to be censored).
-One of the models in this video is the television presenter Tess Daly.
+One of the models in this video is television presenter Tess Daly.
 "Sweet Harmony", which was originally used to promote the second season of the popular American soap opera Melrose Place in several European countries, has since been used in advertising for British home improvement chain Homebase as well.

 While "Sweet Harmony" went on to become their biggest hit in the UK, reaching number 8 in 1993, the other two tracks taken from the Conscience album, did not achieve the former's success.
 The double A-side single "Celebrate Your Life" / "You've Got Me Thinking" peaked at number 23, and "Outerspace Girl" peaked at number 38.
 "Rock to the Rhythm of Love" was also released as a single, however, only in the US.
 The album itself reached no. 2 on the UK Albums Chart.

 After Conscience, a third studio album entitled X was released in 1996.
 Though the record peaked at number 25 in the UK Albums Chart, and three singles were released from it, only the first, "Satellite", made the top 20, peaking at number 19; while the second, "Deliver Me", failed to chart and was withdrawn shortly after release in the UK because of a lack of radio play – and the third, "Ease the Pressure", did not enter the UK top 40, stalling at number 43.
 To date, X is the last original album from the group.
 This album includes soundscapes by Robert Fripp.